sdnfv/onvm-snort/README.md

 About
 --
-Snort is a free and open source network intrusion detection system owned by Cisco.
+[Snort][snort-link] is a free and open source network intrusion detection system owned by Cisco.
 Snort runs in conjuction with the openNetVM platform to provide enhanced security for packet processing.

 openNetVM is a high performance NFV platform based on [Intel DPDK][dpdk] and [Docker][docker] containers.  openNetVM is SDN-enabled, allowing the network controller to provide rules that dictate what network functions need to process each packet flow.